aberbegall/novnc-launch-powershell/README.md

 ### To start (novnc + websockify + plink) server and open a vnc browser instance

-\LaunchWithPlink.ps1 -proxyport 2777 -webport 8081 -plinkport 3200 -plinkkeypath "key.ppk" -plinkuser "user" -plinkkeypassphrase "passphrase" -vnc localhost:5900 -Verbose
+.\LaunchWithPlink.ps1 -proxyport 2777 -webport 8081 -plinkport 3200 -plinkkeypath "key.ppk" -plinkuser "user" -plinkkeypassphrase "passphrase" -vnc localhost:5900 -Verbose
-Arguments:

 	- proxyport 		a local port where the websockets to tcp proxy should listen for websocket requests.
 	- webport 		a local port where the novnc server should listen for http requests.